department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/apply-CH36-VRE-counseling/README.md

 ## Abstract

-Veterans and related claimants can apply for "Chapter 36" benefits, or Education and Career Counseling benefits, through the TED (Transition and Economic Development) Office.
+Veterans and related claimants can apply for "Chapter 36" benefits, or Education and Career Counseling benefits, through the OTED (Office of Transition and Economic Development).
 This is a very simple application for which we should attempt to prefill all possible fields.

 ## User Problem Statement